Metrist-Software/product-docs/README.md

 # or just `yarn` (it does the same thing)
 ```

+> Note: If your system complains `yarn: command not found`, remember to enable corepack: `corepack enable`.
+If you find yourself typing “sudo apt-get ins…” STOP.
+Just enable corepack — nodejs will then take care of yarn for you.

 Then launch the vitepress site in develop mode (with hot-reloading, etc.):